za/tango_with_django_book/chapters/login.rst

 ===================
 The aim of this next part of the tutorial is to get you familiar with the user authentication mechanisms provided by Django.
 We'll by using the ``auth`` application provided as part of a standard Django installation in package ``django.contrib.auth``.
 According to `Django's official documentation on Authentication <https://docs.djangoproject.com/en/1.5/topics/auth/>`_, the application consists of the following aspects.

-- Users.
+- *Users.*
-- Permissions: a series of binary flags (e.g. yes/no) determining what a user may or may not do.
+- *Permissions:* a series of binary flags (e.g. yes/no) determining what a user may or may not do.
-- Groups: a method of applying permissions to more than one user.
+- *Groups:* a method of applying permissions to more than one user.
-- A configurable password hashing system: a must for ensuring data security.
+- A configurable *password hashing system:* a must for ensuring data security.
-- Forms and view tools for logging in users, or restricting content.
+- *Forms and view tools for logging in users,* or restricting content.
-- A pluggable backend system.
+- A *pluggable backend system,* allowing you to provide your own authentication-related functionality.

 There's lots that Django can do for you in the area of user authentication.
-We'll be covering the basics to get your started.
+We'll be covering the basics to get you started.
+This'll help you build your confidence with the available tools and their underlying concepts.

 Setting up Authentication
 -------------------------